Car Accident Attorney Case

 After more nerve studies, it appeared that there were no changes in comparison to pre-operative checkups.
 While the plaintiff continued treatment, she was referred to Dr. Joseph Upton.
 Dr. Upton came to several conclusions.
 He diagnosed the plaintiff with status post contusion and brachial plexis.
 In addition, he also diagnosed local hematoma and a post pursed rib resection accompanied by swelling.
 At this point, Dr. Upton recommended conservative treatment, with hopes that full nerve function would return over time.

-In October of 2004, the plaintiff made a return visit to Dr. Upton’s office.
+The plaintiff made a return visit to Dr. Upton’s office.
 At this time it was noted that her conditioned had not improved, and her left hand and upper extremity were non-functional.

 The plaintiff was a performance violinist, and this injury greatly reduced her ability to perform.
 The prospects of her ever being able to play the violin again are not good.